FlightControl-Master/slate/source/includes/Functional.Scoring.md

 -- Define a new scoring object for the mission Gori Valley.
 ScoringObject = SCORING:New( "Gori Valley" )
 ```
+Creates a new SCORING object to administer the scoring achieved by players.

 <h4> Parameters </h4>
 * [SCORING](#scoring-class-)